tesommer/FreeCrumbs/Building/Home/README.md

   of ``0`` turns it off.
 When off, the values of all fields referenced in the config will be acquired collectively for each file.

-* ``search`` specifies parameters for a searche in the files' content for a match against a regex pattern.
-The value of this setting has the following
+* ``search`` specifies parameters for a search in the files' content for a match against a regex pattern.
+The value of this setting has the following format:
-  format:
   ``/regex/o=occurrence,g=groups,c=charset``
   ``occurrence`` is the occurrence to search for (default is 1).
 A negative occurrence searches from the bottom rather than the top.
 An occurrence of zero